 If you live more than 50 miles outside the broadcast zone, you will require an attic, balcony or rooftop antenna.
 In some cases, even if you live close to the towers, having a larger antenna can enable you to receive even more channels.

 How do you mount a larger antenna?
 There are several types of mounts that will work.
 Most antennas will come with some type of mounting system- a pole mount, rotary mount, stand or clamping system.

 Where is The Best Place to Mount an HD Antenna?

 In most cases the higher the better, preferably away from any obstructions like a large shady tree or buildings.
 You should first determine where your antenna should face.
-Print out a broadcast tower map or use a smartphone app that will show you the best direction to face your antenna.
+Print out a broadcast tower map or use a smartphone app that will show you the best direction to face the antenna.
 These resources can be found by going to our article on how to choose an over the air antenna.

 I have my antenna in the attic, sitting in a crawl space.
-If you have an attic this is a great place to install your antenna.
-It is generally at the roofline of most houses and you should be high enough to avoid most outside obstructions.
+If you have an attic this is a great place to install the antenna.
+It is generally at the roofline of most houses and it should be high enough to avoid most outside obstructions.
 It’s inside the house and usually easy to get to.
 Depending on the size of your attic, you may have plenty of options for mounting.
 If you have a large attic, a pole mount or rotary antenna will work great.
-Smaller attics may require you to position or clamp your antenna between some floor joists.
+Smaller attics may require you to position or clamp the antenna between some floor joists.
 In most cases, you will also need to drill holes to snake the coaxial cables to the power amp and splitter.